-34 New or revised accounting standards and interpretations
+35 New or revised accounting standards and interpretations

-Below are the mandatory standards, amendments and interpretations to existing standards that have been published and are relevant for the Group's accounting periods beginning on or after 1 July 2023 and which the Group has not early adopted.
+Below are the mandatory standards, amendments and interpretations to existing standards that have been published, and are relevant for the Group's accounting periods beginning on or after 1 July 2024 and which the Group has not early adopted.

-Amendments to SFRS(I) 1-1 Presentation of Financial Statements:
+Amendments to SFRS(I) 1-1 Presentation of Financial Statements: Classification of Liabilities as Current or Non-current (effective for annual periods beginning on or after 1 January 2024)

-Classification of Liabilities as Current or Non-current (effective for annual periods beginning on or after 1 January 2023)
+Non-current Liabilities with Covenants (effective for annual periods beginning on or after 1 January 2024)

 The narrow-scope amendments to SFRS(I) 1-1 Presentation of Financial Statements clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).
-The amendments also clarify what SFRS(I) 1-1 means when it refers to the 'settlement' of a liability.